-– written by GREER HAWKINS.
+– written by GREER ARTHUR.

 ON A SUNNY AFTERNOON in North Carolina, Ahmed Mohamed sits in a coffee shop more than 4,000 miles away from his childhood home in Mauritania, Africa.
 As he describes his previous life as a desert nomad, it quickly becomes apparent that his journey – across decades, careers and continents – was made possible by a remarkable tenacity.